Creating a group of your own is an inexpensive and effective way to reach your target market.

 You need to work hard to market it in the beginning to get it going.

+To stay successful, however, you need to keep high-quality conversations going.
 Engage your members, respond to their posts, provide real and insightful answers to their questions.

 Maintaining a group can take just as much time as marketing it in the beginning.
 You’ll have to deal with approving members, monitoring and deleting spam, and enforcing group rules.